halogenandtoast/oath-generators/README.md

 a user's password.
 It will ask you for host names for development, test and production environments in order to make the mailer work.

+### Google Oauth 2

+If you'd like setup basic google oauth authentication, you can run:

+    rails g monban:google_oauth2

+This will generate the necessary files for an implementation of allowing users to sign in either with an email/password or by using google oauth2.

 ## Contributing

 1. [Fork it](http://github.com/halogenandtoast/monban-generators/fork)